gaehlerm/SoftwareEngineering/README.md

 		return "III"
 ```

-Now we have to refactor, otherwise this if else statement will take over.
+Now the `if/else` statements start to take over.
+We have 3 possible cases and with a little bit of thinking we find an easy way to refactor them away.
 The new version of the code might look like this:

 ```py
 def roman_numbers(n):